 David regularly represents police officers at all ranks before the criminal courts and in misconduct proceedings before the disciplinary panel.
 Over the last decade, he has enjoyed an extraordinary success rate, particularly in allegations of misconduct in public office and computer misuse.

-The UK’s Legal Directories regularly recommend David as “an exceptional jury advocate” who is “very hardworking” with “exceptional” client-care skills (see Recommendations section).
+The UK’s Legal Directories regularly recommend David as “a superb advocate” who is “very hardworking” with “exceptional” client-care skills (see Recommendations section).

 David’s expertise in professional disciplinary law and procedure led to his appointment as Visiting Lecturer in Professional Discipline at the BPP University (2015-2017).
 He has conducted training courses for police officers and Police Federation representatives across the north of England.